 Citing legal and public policy concerns, the Friends of Mount Sunapee continues to strongly oppose private resort and ski area expansion at the state park.

-No “West Bowl” projects are contained in the Annual Operating Plan (AOP) recently submitted by Okemo/Mount Sunapee Resort to N.H.
+No “West Bowl” projects in the Annual Operating Plan (AOP) recently submitted by Okemo/Mount Sunapee Resort to N.H.
 Department of Resources and Economic Development.
-The AOP for 2016-2017 and update on hiking trails will be discussed at a meeting of the Mount Sunapee Advisory Committee on June 23rd.
+The AOP for 2016-2017 and an update on hiking trails are on the agenda for the meeting of the Mount Sunapee Advisory Committee on June 23rd.
 FOMS encourages the public to attend.

 Mount Sunapee Advisory Committee Meeting

 When: Thursday, June 23 (2016) at 10 a.m.